USS Waxsaw (AN-91): Final inactivation

-Decommissioned on 23 March 1960, Waxsaw was ultimately transferred under the Mutual Defense Assistance Program to Venezuela in October 1963.
+Decommissioned on 23 March 1960, Waxsaw was ultimately transferred under the Mutual Defense Assistance Act to Venezuela in October 1963.
 Renamed Puerto Miranda (H-30), the netlayer served with the Venezuelan Navy as a survey ship into the late 1970s.
 Struck from the Navy List in December 1977, the ship was deleted from the Venezuelan Navy List apparently soon thereafter.